DaniStSimeonova147/ReactJS-Project/README.md

 * Login/Register Page -> This page appears when you click on Header's sign-in icon.
 If you don't have profile, you can switch to sign-up form..

 ## Private part (Available for Registered Users)
-Logged in users have access to the following:
+### Logged in users have access to the following:
 * Create Pet Page -> You can create an animal that is homeless, it is added to the waiting list.
-* Add Comment -> You can add a comment to any animal on the waiting list Logged in user (author) have access tot the following:
+* Add Comment -> You can add a comment to any animal on the waiting list
+### Logged in user (author) have access tot the following:
 * Edit PetPage -> You can change the information about the animal you created
 * Delete Option -> You can delete the animal you added.

 ## Technical Details
-Client (adopt-me):
+### Client (adopt-me):
 * If you want to run the project, you have package.json file in the main client folder.

-$ npm install
+npm install
-$ npm start
+npm start

-Server:
+### Server:
-*The server used in the project is Softuni practice server.
+* The server used in the project is Softuni practice server.
 This is a REST service, created for educational purposes.
 A compiled bundle should be available with every exercise's resources.
 To execute it, run the included start.bat file, or manually open a command prompt and run:

-$ node .\server.js
+ node .\server.js

-*It was modified, so the initial users have admin role and the initial collecitons are changed.
+* It was modified, so the initial users have admin role and the initial collecitons are changed.
 If you want more details, read its documentation.